Contact Us

 Kian, “Of the Ancient Wood”

-Provenance: A primordial acorn
+Splinter: A primordial acorn

 Kian is one of the oldest known scintillavir, spawning from an acorn dropped from Great Grandfather Oak, an ancient tree spirit who is said to be the father of all the world’s forests.
 Kian is a wanderer and a guardian of the woods, and all thoe creatures who dwell amongst the trees know and respect him.
 He travels alongside a spirit beast named Oisin, who often takes the form of a brilliant white stag.